 Manage Kids Mode Websites in Microsoft Edge

-You can set up a basic allowed list of sites directly within Edge for your child’s Kids Mode profile.
+You can set this up using either Microsoft Edge itself or the Microsoft Family Safety portal.
+For a basic setup, you can create an allowed list of specific websites directly within Edge for your child’s Kids Mode profile.
+This mode is included with Microsoft Edge, the default browser for Windows.

 To manage Kids Mode websites, open Edge, go to Settings, then Family, and click Manage allowed sites in Kids Mode.
 Here you can add new URLs or remove existing ones.